Event-Triggered Control of Neuron Growth with Actuation at Soma: Conclusion

 \section{Conclusion}

-This paper explores a dynamic event-triggering boundary control approach for axonal growth modeling.
-It addresses the avoidance of Zeno behavior and offers a local stability analysis of the closed-loop system.
-Future research will focus on investigating periodic event-triggering and self-triggering boundary control methods, which are more suitable for digital implementations.
+This paper explores a dynamic event-triggering boundary control approach for axonal growth modeling, addressing Zeno behavior avoidance and providing a local stability analysis of the closed-loop system.
+Future research will focus on periodic event-triggering and self-triggering boundary control methods, better suited for digital implementations.